 Tips for Visiting Versailles with Children

 Evaluate if it’s worth taking an entire day out of your Paris itinerary to visit Versailles.
-Before you go, really look at the age of your kids and the amount of time you have in Paris.
-A friend who lives in Paris told me that he never recommends Versailles to visitors if they only have 3 or 4 full days in the city.
+Before you go, really look at the ages of your kids and the amount of time you have in Paris.
+A friend who lives in Paris told me that he never recommends Versailles to visitors if they only have three or four full days in the city.

-Taking into consideration the age of our kids and jet lag, he is right right.
-We would have enjoyed a day at the Luxembourg Gardens and sightseeing in Paris, more than the full day we spent at Versailles.
+Taking into consideration our kids’ ages and jet lag, he is right.
+We would have enjoyed a day at the Luxembourg Gardens and sightseeing in Paris more than the full day we spent at Versailles.

-It was a hot day so we decided to visit the gardens first and wait until the line went down in the afternoon to visit the chateau — a big mistake.
-The chateau closes at 6:30 PM.
-We entered the chateau at 5 PM and while the line outside was short, inside was another story.
-We were herded through, shoulder-to-shoulder and encouraged to keep moving.
+It was a hot day, so we decided to visit the gardens first and wait until the line went down in the afternoon to visit the chateau — a big mistake.
+The chateau closes at 6:30p.
+We entered the chateau at 5p and, while the line outside was short, inside was another story.
+We were herded through shoulder-to-shoulder and encouraged to keep moving.
 We had to hold hands in order not to get separated.

-Note: The Paris Museum Pass does not allow you any special entrance privileges at Versailles.
+Note: The Paris Museum Pass does not allow any special entrance privileges at Versailles.

-Take advantage of the transportation options.
+Take advantage of transportation options.
 My biggest regret, after not arriving early, is that we did not use the little train or rent a golf cart while touring the gardens.
-If your kids are proficient bike riders you can also rent bicycles.
+If your kids are proficient bike riders, you can also rent bicycles.

-The distance between the chateau and Marie Antoinette’s estate is a good 30-40 minute walk, more if the kids are running around.
-It was hot and we were all tired – a golf cart or train would have made this so much more pleasant and fun.
+The distance between the chateau and Marie Antoinette’s estate is a good 30- to 40-minute walk, more if the kids are running around.
+It was hot and we were all tired; a golf cart or train would have made this so much more pleasant and fun.
 What kid wouldn’t remember driving around Versailles in a golf cart?

-A month after the trip I asked my 5-year-old if she remembered Versailles.
-She said “You mean the one with the gardens?
+A month after the trip, I asked my 5-year-old if she remembered Versailles.
+She replied, “You mean the one with the gardens?
 Yes, but why didn’t we take the choo-choo?”
 Enough said.